The MTI Board consists of three members (a Chair and two Directors) who focus on:

 Internationally, he has presented his work on teaching and learning practices, reasoning development, feedback and assessment, sports rehabilitation and sports psychology at major conferences.
 He currently co-chairs the International Society for the Scholarship of Teaching and Learning multinational teaching fellows group.

 He is a principal fellow of the Higher Education Academy and fellow of the ICNM.
 He received the outstanding contribution to complementary medicine award in 2012.
-Earle sits on the CNHC massage Profession Specific Board, is vice chair of the GCMT, and an MTI accredited tutor.
+Earle is a registrant Board member of the CNHC, is chair of the GCMT, and an MTI accredited tutor.

 Earle has a passion for both teaching and clinical practice and has used and studied a wide range of techniques and teaching methods.
 Earle, together with Jennie Parke Matheson, runs Hands-on Training, a professional therapy school established to teach and develop students and practitioners.

-Together with Jane Langston, he wrote the anatomy textbook: Making Sense of Learning Human Anatomy and Physiology, for which they came runner up in the 2017 Holistic Business Awards for star product of the year.
+Together with Jane Langston, he has written 2 textbooks: Making Sense of Learning Human Anatomy and Physiology, for which they came runner up in the 2017 Holistic Business Awards for star product of the year, and Muscle Testing: A Concise Manual.
 Earle and Jane run Learnanatomy, a company specialising in supporting the learning and teaching of anatomy and physiology.

 Earle is a senior lecturer in sports therapy at the University of East London and works with a diverse range of MTI tutors to develop best practices and consolidate learning.